Fireworks light up the sky behind the Parliament buildings in Ottawa.

 Ashbridges Bay, Toronto

 One of the most popular Canada Day fireworks locations in Toronto, the Ashbridges Bay fireworks display was previously held at Woodbine Beach.
-This spectacular fireworks show often takes place on Victoria Day and Canada Day and lasts about 15 minutes, drawing large crowds of kids and adults every year.
+This spectacular fireworks show usually takes place on Victoria Day and Canada Day and lasts about 15 minutes, drawing large crowds of kids and adults every year.

 Location: 1561 Lake Shore Boulevard East, Toronto